Page last updated on June 11, 2025 at 8:58 am

 TIP Amendment Process

-Changes to the projects and their funding tables in the TIP can made after the TIP is approved by local, state and federal bodies.
-Changes to the TIP are classified as either administration modifications or amendments, per procedures documented in the INDOT STIP Manual and INDOT Office of Transit Manual.
-Administrative modifications are reviewed and approved by MPO staff and do not require Policy Committee approval.
-Amendments must be approved through local public participation, which includes review and recommendation of approval by the BMCMPO Technical Advisory (TAC) and Citizen Advisory Committee (CAC); and, approval by the BMCMPO Policy Committee (PC).
+Changes to TIP programmed projects often occur after initial approvals by local, state and federal jurisdictions.
+These changes fall under an administration modification or an amendment, as defined by the INDOT STIP Manual and INDOT Office of Transit Manual.
+Administrative modifications reviewed and approved by MPO staff and do not require Policy Committee approval.
+Project classified as amendments, however, must undergo public participation review recommendation approvals by the BMCMPO Technical Advisory (TAC), Citizens Advisory Committee (CAC), and formal approval by the BMCMPO Policy Committee (PC).

-Local public agencies requiring a change to the scope, funding year, phases, federal funding sources, or funding amounts of their projects shall submit an updated project application form with their desired changes to mpo@bloomington.in.gov, prior to the 2025 deadlines for TIP amendments.
-If classified as an administrative modification, MPO staff process the change as soon as possible and share the change with BMCMPO committees as an informational item.
-If the change is classified as an amendment, the requested change is shared at the next TAC & CAC committee meetings to obtain a recommendation of approval and at the next PC meeting for an official vote of approval.
+Local public agencies requiring a change to the scope, funding year, phases, federal funding sources, or funding amounts of their projects shall submit a TIP Change Request Form with their desired changes to mpo@bloomington.in.gov, prior to the relevant 2025 deadlines for TIP amendments.
+MPO staff process administrative modifications to TIP as soon as possible and share the change with BMCMPO committees as an informational item.
+MPO staff present amendments first to the TIP to the Technical Advisory & Citizen Advisory Committees for approval recommendations and then to the Policy Committee for approval by consensus.

 Amendments & Administrative Modifications to the FY2024-2028 TIP